Experiencing TRON Lightcycle / Run at Magic Kingdom

 Must-Do List: | High Priority |

-TRON Lightcycle / Run at Magic Kingdom
+TRON Lightcycle / Run Review

-Soon you’ll see guests racing overhead.
+On your way toward the queue, you’ll see guests racing overhead.

 - A transferable vehicle is available, which provides a bench seat with a lap bar.